Kingstown Port of Call

 Shopping

-At the corner of Bay and Bedford streets a great lively and colourful market is fun to visit.
-The cruise ship terminal building also has small shops great for souvenirs although the crafts market on Frenches Street is better.
+At the corner of Bay and Bedford streets a lively and colourful market awaits.
+The cruise ship terminal building also has small souvenir shops but the offerings of the craft stalls on Frenches Street are usually more authentic.

 Best Buy